 Collaborative Doctoral Partnerships

 The Library has been successful in applying for a Collaborative Doctoral Partnership (CDP) award from the AHRC.
 This award covers six doctoral studentships each year for three years, from 2013-2016.
-Each studentship will be jointly supervised by a member of the British Library curatorial team and an academic from a UK Higher Education Institution, as with the existing CDA scheme.
+Each studentship will be jointly supervised by a member of the British Library curatorial staff and an academic from a Higher Education Institution, as with the existing CDA scheme.
 The HEI will administer the studentship, receiving funds from the AHRC for fees and to cover the student’s maintenance.
 The British Library will provide additional financial support to cover travel and related costs in carrying out research of up to £1,000 a year.

-Further detail on the CDP and CDA schemes is available from the AHRC website.
+Further detail on the CDP and CDA schemes is available from the AHRC website

 Please email this form to Arts-Humanities@bl.uk by 4pm on Friday 13 December 2013.
 Please send any queries to this email address.